zen-xu/ghostty/README.md

 rich, interactive applications.

-There are a number of excellent terminal emulator options that exist today. ghostty isn't trying to claim to be the best in every category The unique goal of ghostty is to have a platform for experimenting with modern, optional, non-standards-compliant features to enhance the capabilities of CLI applications.
+There are a number of excellent terminal emulator options that exist today.
+The unique goal of ghostty is to have a platform for experimenting with modern, optional, non-standards-compliant features to enhance the capabilities of CLI applications.
 We aim to be the best in this category, and competitive in the rest.

-ghostty is purposely minimal and provides no multi-window or tabbing support;
-it is expected to be used with something like a tiling window manager.
-Long term, we want to add support for a richer native GUI experience, especially for macOS and Windows.
+While aiming for this ambitious goal, ghostty is a fully standards compliant terminal emulator that aims to remain compatible with all existing shells and software.
+You can use this as a drop-in replacement for your existing terminal emulator.

 **Project Status:** Pre-Alpha.
 This project is not ready to be used as a day-to-day terminal emulator.
 It can't even render vim yet!